UMDCyberEdu/umdcyberedu.github.io/notes/general_notes.md

 ### Inlining CSS, JavaScript?
 This depends on the case and who you ask.
 Some say if you have small amounts of css and javascript (like a few lines) then it's alright for it to be inline.
 It'll load fast. **But inline css and javascript won't be cached by the visitor's browser**, making it unideal for large amounts of css and javascript.
 It's more organized to keep it external.

+### CSS and Sass management
+Use a separate Sass file for each page you're building/maintaining.
+Add the `@import` to the `styles.scss` file.
+Then `sass styles.scss styles.css` to convert the main Sass file to CSS.
+Next, minify the main CSS file.
+The `./build.sh` takes care of this for you, as long as you just execute it and have `sass` installed.

 ### Assets/Images
 Please compress all images you add.
 Images, after compression, should be less than 75kB (the lower, the better).
 This will decrease the load time for images.